 Comparisons: A plant with somewhat similar flowers and seed pods, but different growing habit is Prairie Dogbane (Indian Hemp), Apocynum cannabinum, which is taller than Spreading Dogbane.

 Above: 1st & 2nd photos - The bell shaped flowers of late June to early July.
-3rd photo - Seeds releasing from a typical long seed pods.
-Pods can also remain over winter and open in the spring.

 Below: 1st photo - The calyx has five pointed lobes 2nd photo - Five stamens unite into a cone around the pistils.
 3rd photo - Stems and leaf stalks develop a reddish color from sun exposure.